oCIS with WOPI server

 .envfile in a text editor The file by default looks like this:

 # If you're on a internet facing server please comment out following line. # It skips certificate validation for various parts of oCIS and is needed if you use self signed certificates.
 INSECURE=true ### Traefik settings ### # Serve Treafik dashboard.
 Defaults to "false".
 TRAEFIK_DASHBOARD= # Domain of Traefik, where you can find the dashboard.
 Defaults to "traefik.owncloud.test" TRAEFIK_DOMAIN= # Basic authentication for the dashboard.
 Defaults to user "admin" and password "admin" TRAEFIK_BASIC_AUTH_USERS= # Email address for obtaining LetsEncrypt certificates, needs only be changed if this is a public facing server TRAEFIK_ACME_MAIL= ### oCIS settings ### # oCIS version.
 Defaults to "latest" OCIS_DOCKER_TAG= # Domain of oCIS, where you can find the frontend.
 Defaults to "ocis.owncloud.test" OCIS_DOMAIN= # IDP LDAP bind password.
 Must be changed in order to have a secure oCIS.
 Defaults to "idp".
 IDP_LDAP_BIND_PASSWORD= # Storage LDAP bind password.
 Must be changed in order to have a secure oCIS.
 Defaults to "reva".
 STORAGE_LDAP_BIND_PASSWORD= # JWT secret which is used for the storage provider.
 Must be changed in order to have a secure oCIS.
 Defaults to "Pive-Fumkiu4" OCIS_JWT_SECRET= # JWT secret which is used for uploads to create transfer tokens.
 Must be changed in order to have a secure oCIS.
-Defaults to "replace-me-with-a-transfer-secret" STORAGE_TRANSFER_SECRET= ### Wopi server settings ### # oCIS Wopi server version.
-Defaults to "latest" OCIS_WOPISERVER_DOCKER_TAG= # cs3org wopi server version.
-Defaults to "latest" CS3ORG_WOPISERVER_DOCKER_TAG= # cs3org wopi server domain.
+Defaults to "replace-me-with-a-transfer-secret" STORAGE_TRANSFER_SECRET= # Machine auth api key secret.
+Must be changed in order to have a secure oCIS.
+Defaults to "change-me-please" OCIS_MACHINE_AUTH_API_KEY= ### Wopi server settings ### # cs3org wopi server version.
+Defaults to "latest" WOPISERVER_DOCKER_TAG= # cs3org wopi server domain.
 Defaults to "wopiserver.owncloud.test" WOPISERVER_DOMAIN= # JWT secret which is used for the documents to be request by the Wopi client from the cs3org Wopi server.
 Must be change in order to have a secure Wopi server.
 Defaults to "LoremIpsum567" WOPI_JWT_SECRET= # JWT secret which is used for the documents to be request by the Wopi client from the cs3org Wopi server.
 Must be change in order to have a secure Wopi server.
 Defaults to "LoremIpsum123" WOPI_IOP_SECRET= ### Collabora settings ### # Domain of Collabora, where you can find the frontend.
 Defaults to "collabora.owncloud.test" COLLABORA_DOMAIN= # Admin user for Collabora.
-Defaults to blank, provide one to enable access COLLABORA_ADMIN_USER= # Admin password for COllabora.
-Defaults to blank, provide one to enable access COLLABORA_ADMIN_PASSWORD=
+Defaults to blank, provide one to enable access COLLABORA_ADMIN_USER= # Admin password for Collabora.
+Defaults to blank, provide one to enable access COLLABORA_ADMIN_PASSWORD= ### OnlyOffice settings ### # Domain of OnlyOffice, where you can find the frontend.
+Defaults to "onlyoffice.owncloud.test" ONLYOFFICE_DOMAIN= ### CodiMD settings ### # Domain of Collabora, where you can find the frontend.
+Defaults to "codimd.owncloud.test" CODIMD_DOMAIN= # Secret which is used for the communication with the WOPI server.
+Must be changed in order to have a secure CodiMD.
+Defaults to "LoremIpsum456" CODIMD_SECRET=

 You are installing oCIS on a server and Traefik will obtain valid certificates for you so please remove